bowornpol/NUIM-pipeline/README.md

             !(Feature2 %in% other_metabolite_nodes_to_exclude)
         )

-      # Check if the seed node itself is still present after aggressive filtering (should be, but good to check)
+      # Check if the seed node itself is still present after filtering
       if (!seed_metabolite_id %in% unique(c(current_combined_data$Feature1, current_combined_data$Feature2))) {
-        warning("  Seed metabolite '", seed_metabolite_id, "' is not present in the graph after aggressive filtering.
+        warning("  Seed metabolite '", seed_metabolite_id, "' is not present in the graph after filtering.
 This implies it was only connected to other metabolites, which were removed.
 Skipping diffusion for this seed.") next
       }